Phytoplankton: Factors affecting productivity

 Phytoplankton are the key mediators of the biological pump.
-Understanding the response of phytoplankton to changing environmental conditions is a prerequisite to predict future atmospheric concentrations of CO_{2}.
-Temperature, irradiance and nutrient concentrations, along with CO_{2} are the chief environmental factors that influence the physiology and stoichiometry of phytoplankton.
+Understanding phytoplankton's response to changing environmental conditions is a prerequisite for predicting future atmospheric CO_{2} concentrations.
+Temperature, irradiance, nutrient concentrations, and CO_{2} are the chief environmental factors that influence the physiology and stoichiometry of phytoplankton.
 The stoichiometry or elemental composition of phytoplankton is of utmost importance to secondary producers such as copepods, fish and shrimp, because it determines the nutritional quality and influences energy flow through the marine food chains.
 Climate change may greatly restructure phytoplankton communities leading to cascading consequences for marine food webs, thereby altering the amount of carbon transported to the ocean interior.

-The figure gives an overview of the various environmental factors that together affect phytoplankton productivity.
+The figure provides an overview of the environmental factors that collectively affect phytoplankton productivity.
 All of these factors are expected to undergo significant changes in the future ocean due to global change.
 Global warming simulations predict oceanic temperature increase; dramatic changes in oceanic stratification, circulation and changes in cloud cover and sea ice, resulting in an increased light supply to the ocean surface.
-Also, reduced nutrient supply is predicted to co-occur with ocean acidification and warming, due to increased stratification of the water column and reduced mixing of nutrients from the deep water to the surface.
+Also, reduced nutrient supply is predicted to co-occur with ocean acidification and warming, due to increased water-column stratification and reduced nutrient mixing from deep waters to the surface.